Alfred-207/Alfred-207/README.md

-### 🙋‍♂️ hey what's up dude
+### 🙋‍♂️ Hey
-i'm alfie
+I'm Alfie.
+I am from the United Kingdom.

-i am presently employed in information technology, providing technical support and fulfilling service requests to end-users in a public organisation
+Currently employed full-time in the infotech industry at an MSP, providing end-user support.

-apart from that, i'm an intermediate developer. i have a firm grasp of lua, javascript and some other bits and bobs
+Intermediate programmer.
+Got my head screwed on when it comes to logical thinking, but not anything else.

-proud member of #HTMLisNotAProgrammingLanguage
+Proud member of #HTMLisNotAProgrammingLanguage

-programmer @ [Volute Games](https://github.com/VoluteGames) and previously a variety of other small games communities
+Programmer @ [Volute Games](https://github.com/VoluteGames) and previously a variety of other small games communities

 <!-- just analytics -->
 ![](https://hit.yhype.me/github/profile?account_id=64010636)